 If your looking for some activities for toddler fun, then this is just the list you need when it comes to entertaining toddlers.
-These are the best activities to keep toddlers busy, whether you’re wondering how to keep a 1 year old busy, how to keep a 2 year old entertained or how to keep a 3 year old occupied.
+These are the best busy toddler activities, whether you’re wondering how to keep a 1 year old busy, how to keep a 2 year old entertained or how to keep a 3 year old occupied.

 Toddlers are busy!
 I don’t know how they can go and go and seemingly never be tired, but I guess if we were learning to do new things everyday, we would be just as energetic and enthusiastic and utterly exhausting.